Lithium-ion batteries

 Compared to traditional nickel hydride or nickel-cadmium rechargeable battery technology, lithium-ion batteries have several advantages: primarily, they charge in less time and take longer to discharge, but they also have a higher energy density, have no memory effect and lose virtually no charge when not in use, etc.

-However, like any technology, they have certain disadvantages mainly related to protection (they must incorporate systems to prevent overcharging and overheating) and cost (despite the aforementioned reduction in price, they are still around 40% more expensive to manufacture than nickel-cadmium ones).
+However, like any technology, they have certain disadvantages mainly related to protection (they must incorporate systems to prevent overcharging and overheating) and cost (lithium batteries are still slightly more expensive than nickel-cadmium batteries at the outset, although they are more cost effective by a small margin).

 The advantages of lithium-ion batteries and their decreasing cost have led to a proliferation of their use in many areas: